"When he skated towards the roses at the roller rink

 In the United States and some of Western Europe, an F is the lowest grade possible.
 There are no additions to it, not a plus or minus.
 F simply means failure, no matter how bad.
 However, this is not always the case in the world of fiction.
 Sometimes, the only way to really say "stupid" is to slap a minus on the F and let the rest take care of itself.
 This also means that the trope name indicates a performance so bad, that not even the nonexistent grade of F minus is bad enough for it.

 This trope is for negative grades that go off the scale, from a simple F- all the way down to Z-.
+Or if grades are percentage-based, the percentage will be negative, meaning that the character got more answers wrong than actually existed.
 A staple of school comedies that don't take themselves particularly seriously.
 An inversion of Rank Inflation.
 Contrast The B Grade.
 When it's a reviewer doing this, it's Broke the Rating Scale.

 open/close all folders